slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On stress and health

 Take care of your body, it’s the most important thing you’ll get for free.
-Our bodies were built to hunt and gather and move.
-Humans aren’t meant to stay still.
+Our bodies were built to hunt and gather and move, not to stay still.
 However the origin of most health problems is not physical but mental.

-> *'Physical stress avoids need for control.'*

 > *'Body language affects your psychology, your mood, and even your hormonal balance.'*

 > *'Action cures everything.
-Plain and simple.'*
+Plain and simple.
+Physical stress avoids need for control.'*

 > *'The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison.' -- Ann Wigmore*